Posted on 8 Comments

 No Plastic

 This one is pretty obvious, but it can’t never be understated.
 The early 21st century is swimming in plastic: polluting our ecosystems at alarming rates and wrecking havoc upon our health.
-Using shampoo soaps is another way to eliminate plastic from your life and future generations – for good.
+Using shampoo soaps is another way to get rid of plastic from your life and future generations – for good.

 Less Transport

-This ultimately results in reducing transportation waste by at least 2/3, maybe more if you purchase directly from the soapmaker.
-That means 2/3 less gas being used and 2/3 less trucks on the highways.
+This ultimately results in reducing transportation waste by at least 66%, or more if you buy directly from the manufacturer.
+That means 66% less gas being used and 66% less trucks on the highways.

-Then consider all of the other haircare products eliminated from being transported due to the hair benefits of shampoo soap!
+Then consider all the other hair products eliminated from being transported due to the hair benefits of shampoo soaps!
+That leads us to our next point.

 Less Products

-If you are consuming less haircare products due to the hair benefits of shampoo soap – you are cutting out a lot of waste.
+You consume less hair products due to the benefits of shampoo soap.
+And if you consume less products, you cut out a lot of waste.

-From transportation wastes, to plastic waste, to the wastes of manufacturing and sourcing production – all of those are eliminated when you eliminate the unnecessary products.
+From transportation wastes, to plastic waste, to the wastes of manufacturing and sourcing production.
+All of those are eliminated when you stop using the unnecessary products.

 Did you know the beauty-care industry is considered by some economic circles to be the top-grossing in the world?
 That’s a LOT of stuff being produced and consumed!